THOMASELOVE/431-classes-2024/class01/README.md

     - Dr. Love will discuss the Survey results once they are complete.
         - For now, I'll agree that there's a lot of work in this course, but your predecessors have found it rewarding.
     - If you are **not yet enrolled** in this class, please talk to me before you leave this room.
-        - We're full here, but there is a Section 2 of 431 from 4:00 - 5:15 on Tuesdays and Thursdays.
+        - We're overly full here, but there is a Section 2 of 431 from 4:00 - 5:15 on Tuesdays and Thursdays.

 2. As part of our slides today, we'll visit [the main course page](https://thomaselove.github.io/431-2024/) for the course, and look over: